Dakota State University students walking around campus

 All education graduates earn a K-12 educational technology endorsement built into their degree.
 It’s another DSU advantage: not only can you seamlessly integrate technology into any classroom, but you’re also qualified to teach computer classes at elementary, middle, and high school levels.

-An online Elementary Special Education degree is versatile, giving you a number of options for teaching upon graduation.
+An online elementary special education degree is versatile, giving you a number of options for teaching upon graduation.

-Amanda Hargreaves, Elementary Education (BSE) '10
+Madeline Hegg, Elementary Education (BSE) ’24

 Faculty